armory/knowledge-base/_posts/admin/2018-12-03-armory-halyard-upgrade.md

 ### Question:

-If I'm using Armory Spinnaker, how to I upgrade?
+If I'm using Armory Spinnaker, how do I upgrade?

 ***